yngvark/raspberry-pi-as-keyboard/README.md

 ## Add SSH keys

-Thees are my keys, replace with your own:
+Thees are my keys, replace with your own.
+On Pi, run:

 ```
 mkdir -p ~/.ssh